midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-the-invention-of-history.md

 When the traitors wriggled to the surface, hard lines folded into jackets, I recognized her immediately.

 “That one,” I declared, pointing, refusing to turn away.
 Swiftly, four councilmen were upon her, holding her to the stones.
-Her hair—it looked different in the day, a cyclone of curls—fanned out under their knees.
+Her hair — it looked different in the day, a cyclone of curls — fanned out under their knees.
 The other worms bared their rifles.
 They pressed the barrels to our ribs, said we deserved the death we had coming.

 “All time is this one room,” I shouted, making myself hoarse.
 “The only future lies behind!”